-- Melt 3 tablespoons of the butter in a skillet.
-Add finely minced onion and garlic and cook on medium until translucent- 3-4 minutes.
+- Add the finely minced onion and garlic and cook on medium until translucent- 3-4 minutes.

 If it is your first time to consume organ meats, please let me know how you liked it!